 For that monthly fee, you get free shipping on Singapore and US Amazon purchases, but there are minimum spends for each.
 Different amounts apply.

 By the way, it’s not the only membership programme of its kind here.
-The other big player is Lazada and Redmart’s LiveUp programme, which, by the way, has a 60-day free trial, and membership costs $28.80/year.
+The other big player is Lazada and Redmart’s LiveUp programme.

 Back in the good old days, Amazon customers could enjoy free shipping to Singapore on products which qualified for the GlobalSaver option so long as they spent at least US$125.